 Hire Trusted Legal Representation—Call (954) 467-8800

-If you have real reason to suspect that a negligent party may have been at fault for your burn injury, we urge you to consult our Fort Lauderdale attorney team.
-As a multigenerational law firm, we are backed by over 60 years of experience, a track record of success, and stellar client reviews.
+If you have real reason to suspect that a negligent party may have been at fault for your burn injury, we urge you to consult our Fort Lauderdale personal injury lawyers.
+As a multigenerational law firm, we are backed by over 60 years of experience, a record of success, and stellar client reviews.
+Our track record is worth millions of dollars in compensation for clients’ burn center treatment, doctor’s visits, follow-up care, medication, lost wages, diminished earning capacity, pain and suffering, and more.
+We strive to maximize our clients’ compensation, helping them find peace of mind.
 From beginning to end, we will provide you with trusted legal counsel and representation.

 I can't thank the team of lawyers from Schlesinger Law Firm for their high quality of professionalism and persistence in pursuing my lawsuit.
 They always made me feel part of their family.